deepakkumar081003/FoodSaverApp/README.md

 Notifications: Alerts users about expiring food items.
 Food Listing: Displays expiring food from participating businesses at discounted rates.
 Redistribution: Connects users with food items before they expire.
+Donation: Automatically donates the food items if the food items cross the threshold for e.

 Tech Stack
 Flutter Flow: Used for building the user interface and app logic.